superapp

 Middleware

-When declarative filters, checks, and presets are not enough, middleware lets you wrap the query execution with custom TypeScript.
-Every parameter is destructured — you work directly with user, db, filter, input, and pass overrides to next() to modify what gets executed.
+When declarative where clauses, validate rules, and defaults/overwrite are not enough, middleware lets you wrap the query execution with custom TypeScript.
+Middleware is defined inside an operation block.
+Every parameter is destructured — you work directly with user, db, where, input, and pass overrides to next() to control what gets executed.

 permissions: {